Loading...

 Is your brain 'full'?

-• Do a brain dump; write down what you're thinking about, without a filter, and sign in.
+• Do a brain dump: write down what you're thinking about, without a filter.
 Visual information is processed faster than text.

 • Your auditory memory (the inner voice) only remembers 2 seconds, so take note!